Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Simulation Studies

 Conservative filtering allows to test the algorithms on a more interesting dynamic simulation.
 As a test case, a simulation of a cooperative target tracking task with 4 agents and 5 dynamic targets (full random state vector of 28 states) was performed.
 The dynamic model details are the same as in the 2 agent, 1 target dynamic simulation above, with measurement parameters defined by the first 4 agents in Table \ref{tab:measurementError}.
 The advantages of the BDF-CF and HS-CF regarding communication and computation costs are highlighted again, as the BDF-CF saves 58\% in communication costs relative to the original CF, and the HS-CF saves 94.5\% in communication and 87.5\% in computation complexity.

-Results of 500 Monte Carlo simulation with filtering for agents 1 and 4 are presented in Fig. \ref{fig:dynanicSim}.
-The plots in (a) show the NEES consistency test with 95\% confidence bound marked with black dashed lines.
-The upper plot shows the centralized (black circles) and the BDF-CF for agents 1 (blue squares) and 4 (red x) NEES for the 28-state vector.
+Results of 500 Monte Carlo simulation with filtering for agents 1 and 4 are presented in Fig. \ref{fig:dynanicSim} (similar results for agents 2-3 are not presented to avoid cluttering the figure).
+The plots in (a) show the NEES chi-square consistency test with 95\% confidence bound marked with black dashed lines.
+The upper plot shows the centralized (black circles) and the BDF-CF for agents 1 (blue squares) and 4 (red x) NEES statistics for the 28-state vector.
 The lower plot shows the HS-CF results, which has a smaller 10-state random vector. (b) shows the corresponding RMSE for agent 1 (upper plot) and 4 (lower plot).
 Note that the RMSE results for the centralized estimate and BDF-CF, which hold distributions over the full 28-state vector, are marginalized and computed only over relevant local 10 agent random states for this comparison.

-It is seen from the NEES plots that, as expected, the centralized estimator produces a consistent MMSE estimate, and the BDF-CF overestimates the uncertainty due to the information matrix deflation (covariance inflation) in the conservative filtering step.
+It is seen from the NEES statistics plots that, as expected, the centralized estimator produces a consistent MMSE estimate, and the BDF-CF overestimates the uncertainty due to the information matrix deflation (covariance inflation) in the conservative filtering step.
 The BDF-CF also produces a conservative MMSE estimate relative to the centralized in the PSD sense for all agents, since the minimum eigenvalue between the agents is positive ($3e-04$).
 The HS-CF is slightly overconfident for both the consistency test and the PSD test, with negative minimal eigenvalue of $-0.26$.
 However, the degree of non-conservativeness in the HS-CF will in general be highly problem- and topology dependent.
 Hence, the choice of whether to task agents with the full random state vector, with either homogeneous DDF methods (e.g., classical CF and conventional CI) or heterogeneous fusion with the BDF-CF, or to task them with only a subset of relevant random states using the HS-CF, will hinge on the desired trade-off in communication/computation complexity vs. resulting overconfidence in state MMSE estimates, provided that the HS-CF allows for stable convergence.

 The HS-CF overconfidence is attributed to inaccurate removal of implicit and hidden correlations due to marginalization in the filtering step (line 8 in Algorithm \ref{algo:CF2}).
-Correctly accounting for these dependencies is not in the scope of this paper, but is the focus of ongoing work.
+Correctly accounting for these dependencies is not in the scope of this paper, but is the focus of ongoing work \cite{dagan_conservative_2022}.